-Our Telephone Advice & Guidance project in Warwickshire, commissioned by NHS Coventry and Warwickshire Clinical Commissioning Group, has been running for over five years giving primary care clinicians access to local Consultants from the three local trusts in 24 specialties (specialties available to primary care teams will differ depending on the locality of the GP practices and their proximity to the local trusts).
+Our Telephone Advice & Guidance project in Warwickshire, commissioned by NHS Coventry and Warwickshire ICB, has been running for over five years giving primary care clinicians access to local Consultants from the three local trusts in 24 specialties (specialties available to primary care teams will differ depending on the locality of the GP practices and their proximity to the local trusts).

 NHS Coventry & Warwickshire CCG have expanded their project to give community teams (including Place Based and ACP teams) in South Warwickshire access to Consultant Connect.
 They have achieved their objective to speed up communications between teams.
 This supports patient discharge and, where appropriate, keeps patients’ care closer to home.
 We share the project’s performance to date.

 Junior to senior, senior to specialist how it works

 Place Based teams* (PBTs) can use the Consultant Connect App or their unique Dial-In Number to rapidly call Advanced Clinical Practitioner (ACP) teams to refer a patient.
 The referral is then either accepted or rejected by the ACP team.
 Where the ACP team needs further advice relating to the patient’s referral, they, in turn, can use Consultant Connect to rapidly speak with specialists at South Warwickshire NHS Foundation Trust.